magepages/mpdocs/docs/product-attachments/index.md

 * **Verified buyers**:
   * Select "Yes" to indicate for customers who have purchased the product to view/download the attached file.
   * In case, `Logged in Customer = No`: Customers don't need to purchase the products, they can also view/download the file
-* **Order Status**: Chọn trạng thái đơn hàng cho phép khách hàng có thể view/download file đính kèm tại sản phẩm có trong order Select the Order Status whose customers can view/download attached files
+* **Order Status**: Select the Order Status whose customers can view/download attached files
 * **Customer Action**:
   * **View Online**: Customers who meet the conditions of the Store, Group, Login and Verify will be able to view the contents of the attached file.
   * **Download**: Customers who meet the conditions of Store, Group, Login and Verify will be able to download attachments